Water Line Replacement: How Do You Know When It’s Time?

 Homeownership is, in many respects, nothing more than just a continuous “honey do” list.
 High on the list of the many things that homeowners will face is water line replacement.
 It isn’t a matter of ‘if’ it will happen – it’s a matter of ‘when.’
 Nonetheless, it is crucial to be a vigilant, proactive homeowner.
-It is vital to the health of your home to get out and check your water lines to make sure you can identify problems before they become critical.
+It is vital to the health of your home to get out and check your water line to make sure you can identify problems before they become critical.
 Even if you are a novice in the arena of home repair, here are things that will let you know I you need a water line replacement.

-Corrosion is Present on Pipes
+Corrosion on Pipes

 Formicary corrosion damage, caused by the presence of formaldehyde and pitting caused by chlorine exposure, are the two most common corrosion types.
 Eventually, the presence of these types of damage causes small holes in the water pipe and will undoubtedly lead to your pipe leaking or bursting.
 Corrosion damage needs to be carefully checked out and repaired before causing extensive damage to your pipes.

 Blockages are a major problem for pipes.
 The acronym FOG is used to identify the types of materials that cause blockages (fats, oils, and grease).
 If you have hard water, lime scale can form in large amounts and block water flow.
 Take some time to see if your drains seem like they are flowing more slowly than usual.
 If so, there might be a major blockage in the system that needs to be addressed as soon as possible.